 - A chirping chickadee might delight your character

-- The throbbing beat of a drum makes Jane want to dance
+- The throbbing beat makes Jane want to dance

 Taste can show characters too.